 You can also purchase this product by Ceilume to help cover up your drop ceiling grids.
 One day we might do it.
 It does look super nice, but right now it is not high on our priority list.

-Our basement had an ugly ’90s wallpaper throughout the wall space.
+Our basement had ugly ’90s wallpaper throughout the living space.
 One of my friends said that it looked like it came out of the TV show, Full House (not Fuller House).
 I had to update it, but when I tried to take a little off using traditional methods, it just didn’t seem to work.

 - This sealer would work just as well.
 It is the counterpart to the SW brand that we used.

 - We found our wallpaper sealer at Sherwin Williams.
 If you go and ask them about what product they recommend, they will guide you to it.
 Just make sure you work in a well-ventilated area or that you take a lot of breaks when using the product.